h9-tect/Nougat-OCR-UI/README.md

-Fancy Nougat PDF Converter README
+Fancy Nougat PDF OCR README
 ---------------------------------

 Welcome to the Fancy Nougat PDF Converter - a desktop application to convert your PDF files with ease and style!